 Strength, power, agility, stamina, muscle.
 The professional rugby player has it in spades.
-The physical specimens on the British and Irish Lions tour of New Zealand this summer have honed their bodies to the pinnacle of peak performance.
+And the physical specimens descending on Japan this autumn have honed their bodies to the pinnacle of peak performance.

 If you can look past the keg-shaped torsos and cauliflower ears of front row forwards, the typical test-match rugby fitness and physique is one of the most aspirational in world sport.
 If you need further convincing, put “Sonny Bill Williams” into your search engine.
 The 6ft 3in and 108kg All Black is a freak of nature.

-Yet it’s possible for mere mortals to build a physique worthy of the Lions tour.
+Yet it’s possible for mere mortals to build a physique worthy of the World Cup.
 To discover how you’d need to train to resemble these rugby gods, we spoke to former pros turned personal trainers Ben Gotting and Ali McKenzie of London’s leading gym The Foundry.
 Brace yourself for some heavy metal.

 Build muscle that’s fit for function

-As former teammates at English club London Wasps when Lions coach Warren Gatland was at the helm between 2002 and 2005, Gotting and McKenzie know first hand what it takes to cut it at the sharp end of the sport.
+As former teammates at English club London Wasps, Gotting and McKenzie know first hand what it takes to cut it at the sharp end of the sport.
 Principally: muscle.

 Muscle is a rugby player’s body armour.
 Its primary purpose on the pitch is for protection.
-In a typical test match players will cover on average 9km while absorbing monstrous collisions comparable with those seen in car crashes.
-According to the game’s performance scientists, a player might expect more than 400 impacts greater than 9G per match and around 30 greater than 13G.
-To put that in context, a shuttle launch generates 3G and a car crash at 40mph equates to 35G.
+In a typical test match, players will cover on average 9km while absorbing collisions comparable to car crashes.
+According to the game’s performance scientists, a player should expect more than 400 impacts greater than 9G per match and around 30 greater than 13G.
+To put that in context, a space shuttle launch generates 3G and a car crash at 40mph equates to 35G.

 To look the part of a rugby player you need to be smart in the gym.
 “You need to train in what’s called a functional hypertrophy rep range,” says Gotting.
 “You want to build useable muscle.”

-Hypertrophy – the process of increasing muscle size – breaks down into two types: the one that gnarled powerlifters do where you get a thickening of the muscle fibres; and the other is the typical post workout muscle pump you get when you feel like you can’t move your arms.
+Hypertrophy – the process of increasing muscle size – breaks down into two types: the one that gnarled powerlifters adopt, where your muscle fibres thicken; and the one where, post-workout, you feel like you can’t move your arms.

-“For the rugby look you want a blend of both,” Gotting explains.
+“For the rugby look, you want a blend of both,” Gotting explains.
 “Build your workouts around the three big compound lifts of squats, deadlifts and chin-ups.
-For each aim to do six to ten reps, going slow on the way down and powerful on the way up so your muscles are under tension for 20-40 seconds per set.
+For each aim to do six to ten reps, going slow on the way down and powerful on the way up so your muscles are under tension for 20 to 40 seconds per set.
 Then add in assistance exercises like lunges, shoulder presses, kettlebell swings and abs moves.”

 Lift like a strongman

 Those workouts will give you the foundations for the rugby player look.
-To get the rugby player strength, power and mobility, McKenzie recommends adding in modified strongman training (MST) – something they specialise in at The Foundry.
+But to get the rugby player strength, power and mobility, McKenzie recommends adding in modified strongman training (MST).

 McKenzie suggests an effective MST circuit of tyre flips, prowler pushes, sled pulls and med ball slams.
-Thrash yourself on each station for 30 seconds then rest for 30 seconds and go again for five agonising rounds.
-A more globo gym-friendly version would involve farmer’s walks, clean and presses and all-out sprints at a high resistance on the rowing machine or assault bike.
+Thrash yourself on each station for 30 seconds then rest for 30 seconds and go again for five more agonising rounds.
+A more gym-friendly version would include all-out sprints at a high resistance on the rowing machine or assault bike.